L-R: Troy, Bill, Brent, and Brann.

 - Throwing Off the Disability: The conclusion of Crack the Skye.
 The hero gets back to his body and can walk.

-- Total Eclipse of the Plot: The idea behind the "Deathbound" music video: an eclipse compels the residents of Magicland to go Ax-Crazy, monsters are summoned, aliens invade, and the world is destroyed, and all the puppets are Dying Like Animals.
+- Total Eclipse of the Plot: The idea behind the "Deathbound" music video: an eclipse compels the residents of Magicland to go Ax-Crazy, monsters are summoned, aliens invade, the world is destroyed, and all the puppets are dying.
 And it's all played for laughs.